commonsensesoftware/more-rs-config/guide/src/guide/binding.md

 }
 ```

 >**Note**: The bound struct must implement `Deserialize::deserialize_in_place` to perform a true, in-place update.
-The default implementation creates a new struct and binds to it, which is essentially the same as mutating the struct to the result of `reify`.
+The default implementation creates a new struct and binds to it, which is essentially the same as mutating the struct to the result of [`reify`].

 ## Bind an Array

-`ConfigurationBinder::bind` supports binding arrays to objects using array indices in configuration keys.
+[`bind`] supports binding arrays to objects using array indices in configuration keys.

 Consider `MyArray.json`: